DataDog/integrations-core/nagios/README.md

 Send events from your Nagios-monitored infrastructure to Datadog for richer alerting and to help correlate Nagios events with metrics from your Datadog-monitored infrastructure.

-The check watches your Nagios server's logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
+This check watches your Nagios server's logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
 The check can also send Nagios Perfdata as metrics to Datadog.

 * Watches your Nagios server's logs and sends events to your Datadog event stream.
 It emits eve